Ledger Key Ring Protocol: Ledger’s New Solution For Secure Data Sharing

 Key revocation

-By itself, the tree is able to provide encryption keys and share them to other applications or third parties.
-However, what happens when a former member can’t be trusted anymore?The Ledger Key Ring protocol increments the derivation index of each encryption key, meaning there can be several keys for the same underlying resource and each key can only be used once.
+By itself, the tree is able to provide encryption keys and share them with other applications or third parties.
+However, what happens when a former member can’t be trusted anymore?
+The Ledger Key Ring protocol increments the derivation index of each encryption key, meaning there can be several keys for the same underlying resource and each key can only be used once.
 This means revoking an application’s access is easy: only the resource encrypted by the revoked key must be re-encrypted; the rest of the data is still secure.

-Ledger Key Ring Protocol protocol uses BIP32 to derive encryption keys.
+Ledger Key Ring Protocol uses BIP32 to derive encryption keys.
 From the root key we are able to create a tree of encryption keys.
 By having a strict derivation policy the protocol implements both the identification and revocation of encryption keys.

 How are encryption keys stored in blocks?

 Encryption keys are stored in the tree when they are created or shared with a member.
 But they can’t be read by anyone: they are always encrypted for a single reader.
-Ledger Key Ring Protocol protocol uses the Elliptic Curve Diffie-Hellman (ECDH) key exchange protocol to securely encrypt secrets before they are stored or shared.
+Ledger Key Ring Protocol uses the Elliptic Curve Diffie-Hellman (ECDH) key exchange protocol to securely encrypt secrets before they are stored or shared.
 ECDH is a cryptographic algorithm that allows two parties to establish a shared secret over an insecure channel.
 With this shared secret we encrypt the encryption key by using AES-256-GCM.

 The Ledger Key Ring Protocol tree can be shared with centralized or decentralized servers without revealing the encryption keys.
 Only members can read its content.